 Mongolian Beef Instructions

-• In a separate bowl, mix 2 teaspoons cornstarch with 2 tablespoons water to form a slurry.
+- In a separate bowl, mix 2 teaspoons of cornstarch with 2 tablespoons of water to form a cornstarch slurry.

-• In a clean wok over high heat, add 2 tablespoons oil.
+- In a clean wok over high heat, add 2 tablespoons of oil.
 Add dried chilies and garlic.
 Stir-fry for 30 seconds until fragrant.

 Tips & notes

-• Slice against the grain: This shortens the muscle fibers and ensures tender, easy-to-chew beef.
+- Slice against the grain: Shortens the muscle fibers and ensures tender, easy-to-chew beef.

 Thank you for vising my website!
 I’m very happy that you enjoyed my recipe.
 I don’t have a corn fritter recipe yet, but I’ll keep it in mind.
 Best wishes and happy cooking!